LucvandenBrand/lucvandenbrand.github.io/index.md

 - Language learning platforms
 - Reversible computing
-- Porting games to modern consoles
+- Programming retro game consoles
 - Visual novel game engines

 ...and more.
 If you have a problem you need to get solved, then please do not hesitate to [get in contact](/contact)!
 Simply want to read about some of the things I do?
 Then the [blog](/blog) and [projects](/projects) page should be a good place to start.